 Does Cedar Mulch Keep Bugs Away?

-Cedar mulch can help to keep bugs away from your yard, garden, or house if you create a perimeter around the area you want to protect.
+Cedar mulch can help to keep bugs away due to the oil cedrol, which is a natural insecticide.
+To keep bugs away from your yard, garden, or house, create a perimeter around the area you want to protect.

 In your garden, avoid using cardboard or keeping it outside near the house.
 Cardboard is softer and much easier for termites to eat than wood, and as a result, it is a much more tempting food for them.